Custom PCB Version

 If you’re new to PCBWay, you can also create an account using Mark’s referral link here.

 If you’ve never ordered a PCB before, the checkout process can feel a little confusing the first time.
-This short tutorial walks through the process step by step.Â
+This short tutorial walks through the process step by step.

 You may also see community members offering PCBs locally in your country.
 Because PCBWay ships from China, some builders purchase boards in bulk and redistribute them within their region.
-Check back here soon for a list of community distributors.
-If you’d like to offer this in your country, contact Zion in the Discord community.
+Here are a few:

-Order Through PCBWay2.
-Purchase Electronic Components
+2. Purchase Electronic Components

 Next you’ll need the electronic components that get soldered onto the PCB.
 These parts are organized in a Bill of Materials (BOM) that can be ordered directly through DigiKey.